 Statute of Limitations for Amputation Injury Claims

 Is someone else is responsible for your amputation injury?
 If so, you have the right to file a personal injury claim for damages.
 However, you only have a limited amount of time.
 In Miami, there is a four-year statute of limitations for bodily injury claims.
 If you don’t file your claim within four years of your accident, you won’t get the money you deserve.
-Call Lavent Law today to ensure your claim is filed on time.
+Call Lavent Law, P.A. today to ensure your claim is filed on time.

 Comparative Fault in Florida